-Drilling down into this dataset further, the GCI data provides additional insights related to cybersecurity awareness in particular.
+Drilling down further into the GCI dataset, there are additional insights related to cybersecurity awareness in particular.
 According to the survey data, when asked specifically if "Public awareness campaigns have been developed and implemented?"
-21 Commonwealth countries reported having no such cybersecurity awareness programs in place - nearly 40% of the entire Commonwealth.13
+21 Commonwealth countries reported having no such cybersecurity awareness programs in place - nearly 40% of the entire Commonwealth.
+15 16